Remembering Nate Dogg: Too Young To Have A Stroke?

 You might know him from the G-funk classic “Regulate” or from the lustful Ludacris single “Area Codes.”
-Or maybe from his role in Fabolous “Can’t Deny It” or from the infamous “heyayayay, smoke weed every day” on Dr. Dre’s Chronic 2001.
-Singer Nate Dogg helped to make these tunes, and more, popular hits of their time.
+Or maybe from his role in Fabolous “Can’t Deny It” or from the infamous “hey yayayay, smoke weed every day” on Dr. Dre’s Chronic 2001.
+Singer Nate Dogg helped to make those tunes, and more, popular hits of their time.
 Nate Dogg’s death in 2011 was blamed on complications of multiple strokes.
-That information, juxtaposed against his age — 41, seems shocking.
+That information, coupled with his young age of 41 (yes, only 41), seems shocking.
 But it’s not unheard of.

 Nearly three-quarters of all strokes occur in people over the age of 65.
 But that means over a quarter occur in people younger.